-Vince Borg, Sarah Young Vicky Andrews and Emma Lorenzin all have a special interest in child speech development and language difficulty.
+Vince Borg, Vicky Andrews, Rachel Saldanha, Jocelyn Leung and Ella Mechelan all have a special interest in child speech development and language difficulty.
 Book an appointment with them at Box Hill Speech Pathology Clinic on (03) 9899 5494 or direct your child speech therapy questions to email@example.com.

 By Nicola Anglin (Speech Pathologist)